 MentorcliQ engages and supports employees throughout the entire mentoring relationship.
 From the easy 5-minute enrollment, award winning SMART matching algorithm, readily accessible support and resources, to an easy way to track mentoring progress, this mentoring software has the ability to provide accurate employee engagement results.

 From an employee engagement standpoint, a company that offers a mentoring program says a lot about that company.
 It shows they care about their employees and want their employees to grow and flourish.

-So, for companies looking to increase employee engagement, the action should be to not only offer mentoring within the organization but show your employees that you are genuinely interested in their career development by offering a mentoring software to help track progress and reflect on goals met.
-This is a great recipe to increase employee engagement.
+So, for companies looking to increase employee engagement, the action should be to not only offer mentoring within the organization but show your employees that you are genuinely interested in their career development by offering mentoring software to help track progress and reflect on goals met.
+This is a great recipe for increasing employee engagement.